 This is a story that has only happened a couple of times.
 A Fintech, Raisin, has purchased a traditional bank, according to a release from the firm.
 Raisin recently closed on €100 million funding round.

-Raisin, a marketplace for savers to earn more on their deposits, has acquired MHB Bank of Frankfurt.
-The bank is said to be Raisin’s longtime service bank.
-The acquisition is expected to help Raisin expand its area of operations as well as its value chain.
+Raisin, a marketplace for savers to earn more on their deposits, said the acquisition is expected to help Raisin expand its area of operations as well as its value chain.
 MHB Bank currently handles portions of Raisin’s process related to account management, customer identification and financial transactions, all the preserve of licensed financial institutions.

 Raisin CEO and co-founder Dr. Tamaz Georgadze explained the purchase as assisting in their mission to build a more sustainable financial system for their customers.